 What if we update our privacy notice or you have any questions?

-This Notice was updated in April 2018 and it replaces any previous privacy notice we may have provided to you.
+This Notice was updated in December 2020 and it replaces any previous privacy notice we may have provided to you.
 We do keep our privacy notice under regular review, but we will email our customers regarding any significant changes.
-If you have any questions please do contact us through using the ‘Contact Us’ forms on our website or our mobile app, calling our call centre on 0800 009 3719* or emailing firstname.lastname@example.org.
+If you have any questions please do contact us through using the ‘Contact Us’ forms on our website or our mobile app, calling our call centre on 0800 009 3719* (should be free from all mobiles and generally free from all landlines) or emailing email@example.com.